In discussions on gym management and staffing, the argument has long been made that a fitness professional must be a full-time coach.

 The answer is different for each coach.
 But the best question to ask is this: “How many classes can I coach before the client experience dips?”

 In other words, is the client in the 9-a.m. class receiving the same amount of energy and care that the client in the 7-a.m. received?

 If the answer is no, a part-time trainer could supercharge the hour and produce happier, fitter clients.

 For most coaches, the CrossFit Level 1 is enough education to change a client’s life.
 Your business then gives them the systems (“show up on time, wear this”), the opportunity (“here are 12 clients who will do anything you tell them”) and the tools (CrossFit or bootcamp or your programming choice).

 You should also provide continuing education on group management, empathetic coaching and corrective cues.
-It should be part of their paid compensation plan, and the training should match the Career Roadmap you build with each coach.
+It should be part of their paid compensation plan, and the training should match the Career Growth ToolKit you build with each coach.
 Do they need additional coaching credentials?
 Maybe.
 But first, they need to master application of current knowledge.